carj/pyPreservica/docs/index.rst

     >>> entities = client.children(asset.parent)

 The set of entities returned may contain both assets and other folders.
-The default maximum size of the result set is 50 items.
+The default size of the result set is 50 items.
 The size can be configured and for large result sets paging is available. ::

     >>> next_page = None